sigp/lighthouse/book/src/mainnet-validator.md

 ### Step 3.
 Import validator keys to Lighthouse

 In [Step 1](#step-1-create-validator-keys), the staking-deposit-cli will generate the validator keys into a `validator_keys` directory.
-Let's assume that this directory is `$HOME/staking-deposit-cli/validator_keys`, using the default `validators` directory in Lighthouse (`~/.lighthouse/mainnet/validators`), run the following command to import validator keys:
+Let's assume that this directory is `$HOME/staking-deposit-cli/validator_keys`.
+Using the default `validators` directory in Lighthouse (`~/.lighthouse/mainnet/validators`), run the following command to import validator keys:

-Mainlet:
+Mainnet:
 ```bash
 lighthouse --network mainnet account validator import --directory $HOME/staking-deposit-cli/validator_keys
 ```